silx-kit/silx-training/silx/introduction/index.rst

 - A set of applications:
-    - a unified viewerfor HDF5, SPEC and image file formats
+    - a unified viewer for HDF5, SPEC and image file formats
     - a unified converter to HDF5 format
 - Support of HDF5, SPEC and FabIO images file formats.
 - A set of Qt widgets, including: